-Work began in January 2019 on an approach to retain more street trees and stagger the replacement of others.
-This was made possible through the efforts of the street tree campaigners, the response by Amey to fund additional works outside the contract, and the Council temporarily suspending some specific elements of the contract without affecting the long term aims of Streets Ahead.
+Work began in January 2019 on an approach to assess and retain many of the street trees previously threatened with removal.
+This was made possible through the efforts of the street tree campaigners, the willingness by Amey to fund additional works outside the contract, and the Council temporarily suspending some elements of the contract without affecting the long term aims of Streets Ahead.
 Joint inspection work involving Amey, STAG representatives and the Council was carried out during the summer of 2019.
 A review of lessons learned3 from the early joint inspections was published in December 2019 and this shaped the inspections that restarted in January 2020.

-The approach set out in this strategy is rooted in retaining street trees where possible by using a flexible combination of highway engineering solutions, enhanced monitoring and maintenance of street trees, appropriate species selection, and decisions on the removal and replacement of trees made on a case-by-case basis.
-This should enable street trees to be safely retained for longer while still delivering the long-term benefits from the investment in the city's highway network.
+The approach set out in this strategy is rooted in retaining street trees where possible by using a flexible combination of highway engineering solutions, enhanced monitoring and maintenance of street trees and decisions on the removal and replacement of trees made on a case-by-case basis.
+This, along with appropriate tree species selection, should enable street trees to be safely retained for longer while still delivering the long-term benefits from the investment in the city's highway network.